wp-plugins/mycred/readme.txt

 == Upgrade Notice ==

 = 1.3 =
-Performance improvement and new features.
-REQUIRES WP 3.5 +
+Performance improvement, new Remote API, updated styling and bug fixes.

 == Other Notes ==

 = Requirements =
-* WordPress 3.5 or greater
+* WordPress 3.1 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater